 - Demonstrate a broad understanding of OB theory and concepts as they apply to the effective functioning of organisations, including issues of power, politics, structure and change.

 You are assessed according to the following components, each with its own weighted value against your overall result:

 - Literature review: 35%

 - Case study: 35%

+You can study this unit under Master of Business Administration, Master of Healthcare Leadership, Master of Engineering Management, Graduate Diploma in Business or Graduate Certificate in Business.
 Please note, unit structure and content are subject to change.
-Contact your SCU Online student advisor on 1300 589 882 for more information based on your particular circumstances.
+Contact your SCU Online student advisor on 1300 863 819 for more information based on your particular circumstances.